hannibal002/SkyHanni/docs/INSTALLING.md

 ## Option C: Modrinth App

-The Modrinth App can install Fabric and mods directly from Modrinth's own catalog, and lets you add SkyHanni from GitHub as an override.
+The Modrinth App can install Fabric and mods directly from Modrinth's own catalog.

 > **2: Install the Modrinth App**
 > Download it from the [official Modrinth site](https://modrinth.com/app).